kendrickassignment/cae-animals/PRODUCT_DOCS.md

 ### The Gap

-An AI that reads these reports adversarially â€” treating silence as evidence, hedging as evasion, and scope limitations as firewalls â€” can compress two weeks of expert review into three minutes.
+An AI that reads these reports adversarially — treating silence as evidence, hedging as evasion, and scope limitations as firewalls — can compress two weeks of expert review into three minutes.
 Not by replacing the analyst's judgment, but by doing the reading at scale and surfacing the evidence the analyst needs to act on.

 ---